eahrold/OSX_Server_Notes/Post Restore OpenDirectory.md

-here's a list of modifications to do post Archive Restore use Directory Utility to do this.
+here's a list of modifications to do post Archive Restore use Directory Utility to do this. (can be done with ldapmodify*, but is a pain -- see below example)

 ####THIS MUST BE DONE!!!
 Otherwise it will show up as a replica of itself were you to ever add a replica to the conifguration.